 Where can I find information campus tours?

-Our Welcome Center staff offer tours at each campus.
+Our Raptor Central staff offer tours at each campus.
 You can sign up for a tour online.
 You can also view our virtual tour of each campus.

 How can I apply and register at MC?